bootchk/solabile/pages/aboutMobiles.md

 See the [wiki definition](https://en.wikipedia.org/wiki/Mobile_(sculpture)), especially for the origin of the word.

-A mobile is an artwork whose value is primarily aesthetic.
-It serves no purpose other than to be seen.
+A mobile is an artwork whose value is purely aesthetic — it exists to be seen.

 A mobile is a three-dimensional sculpture.